horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

 The majority of DeFi services operate on top of Ethereum blockchain and take the form of decentralized apps, more commonly known as DApps.

-It's recommended to go over the [Ethereum guide](/guides/token_guides/ethereum.md) if you're not familiar with it.
+It's recommended to go over the [Ethereum guide](/guides/token_guides/ethereum.md).
 A good understanding of Ethereum, Smart Contracts and DApps is essential to understand DeFi.

 ## DeFi Attributes